Supplements for improving sleep

 L-theanine

-L-theanine is a popular substance that has been proven to reduce anxiety and calm you down.
-Theanine is an organic compound primarily found in plant and fungal species that has a similar structure to the amino acids glutamate and glutamine.
-Its chemical name is L-γ-glutamylethylamide in which the L refers to the specific orientation of the molecule.
-When speaking about theanine it is generally referring to L-theanine, the form in which it is naturally most found.
-Besides reducing anxiety, L-theanine also has a special interaction with caffeine that may reduce wakefulness induced by caffeine.
+L-theanine is a renowned substance, widely acknowledged for its anxiety-reducing and calming properties.
+This organic compound is primarily found in plant and fungal species and shares a similar structure with the amino acids glutamate and glutamine.
+Its chemical name is L-γ-glutamylethylamide, with the 'L' representing the specific orientation of the molecule.
+Generally, theanine refers to L-theanine, the form in which it is naturally most found.

-Taking 200-400mg of L-theanine roughly 45 minutes before bedtime should help you fall asleep better.
+A dosage of 200-400mg of L-theanine taken approximately 45 minutes before bedtime can help enhance sleep onset.

 Magnesium

-Research has shown that magnesium may help you fall asleep quicker and keep you sleeping for longer periods of time[6].
-However, supplementing with magnesium only helps if you're deficient in magnesium which may not be the case if you have a healthy diet.
-If you believe you might not get enough magnesium from your diet, we recommend supplementing with at least 200mg of magnesium Bisglycinate before bedtime to increase your sleep quality.
+Studies have indicated that magnesium can facilitate faster sleep onset and promote longer sleep durations[6].
+However, supplementation with magnesium is only beneficial if you're deficient in this mineral, which may not be the case if you maintain a balanced diet.
+If you suspect that your diet may not provide adequate magnesium, we recommend supplementing with at least 200mg of magnesium bisglycinate before bedtime to augment your sleep quality.

 Apigenin